The ABCs Of ROIC

 If you are seeking a retail REIT that offers one of the most defensive profiles (in the shopping center sector) along with a trusted management team, this REIT could be a good fit.
 Next week I plan to visit Seattle and I plan to visit a number of properties there owned by ROIC.
 I will provide you with a “mystery shopper” article highlighting the properties that I visit.

 Join me at the DIY Investor Summit where I share detailed tips on my core investment strategies, top advice for DIY investors, and specific ways I'm positioning for the second half of 2017.
-SIGN UP HERE
+SIGN UP HERE.

 Disclosure: I am on the Advisory Board of NY Residential REIT, and I am also a shareholder and publisher on the Maven.